eda-ricercatore/gulyas-scripts/notes/databases_and_information_systems.md

 		keys** is better than **natural**/**business keys**
-		- This is because the former only depends on finding records with one column (unique, immutable **surrogate key**), while the latter depends on finding records \cite{WikipediaContributors2018a5}
+		- This is because the former only depends on finding records with one column (unique, immutable **surrogate key**), while the latter depends on finding records with multiple columns
-			with multiple columns.
+			\cite{WikipediaContributors2018a5,WikipediaContributors2018a6}.

 In a temporal database, each row has a natural/business key and the